antox7/CUNYHackathons/README.md

 ### CUNYHackathons

-#### Note: The PDF files provide thorough guidance on installing varioius dependencies, comprehensive backend testing, burndown charts, and sprint defails.
+#### *PDF files provide thorough guidance on installing varioius dependencies, comprehensive backend testing, burndown charts, and sprint defails.

 + It is a very interesting iOS app created from scratch
     - My primary focus was implementing the backend